Taxation of international executives

 If the double taxation arises in a territory with which Hong Kong (SAR) does not have a double taxation arrangement, unilateral relief, by way of an exemption of the income from salaries tax, may be available under domestic legislation to the employees if they are subject to tax of a similar nature to salaries tax in another jurisdiction in respect of services rendered in that jurisdiction (and the tax has actually been paid).
 If the double taxation arises in a territory with which Hong Kong (SAR) has a double taxation arrangement, relief should be claimed under the arrangement.

 What are the general tax credits that may be claimed in Hong Kong (SAR)?
 Please list below.

 See above.
 Tax credit relief can only be claimed if there is a double taxation agreement in place.

-This calculation assumes a married taxpayer resident in Hong Kong (SAR) with two children whose three-year assignment begins 1 April 2015 and ends 31 March 2018.
+This calculation assumes a married taxpayer resident in Hong Kong (SAR) with two children whose 3-year assignment begins 1 April 2017 and ends 31 March 2020.
 The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.

 |Moving expense reimbursement||20,000||0||20,000|